Skip to main content Skip to secondary navigation

 Kristen is a mechanical engineering PhD candidate in the Neuromuscular Biomechanics Lab.
 She is passionate about teaching in ways that are accessible to everyone.
 She began a reading program when she was seventeen for children in her local community and has since tutored high school students.
 She will be teaching a class for mechanical engineering teacher assistants to learn teaching strategies this year.

-For her LIT project, Kristen will lead a training course for mechanical engineering teacher assistants.
+For her LIT project, Kristen will lead a training course for mechanical engineering teaching assistants.

 Cesar is a first year PhD student in the Biology CMOB program at Stanford University.
 During his undergraduate years at UC Berkeley, he enjoyed his time teaching science classes at Malcolm X Elementary, Berkeley High School, and UC Berkeley.
 Currently, he is interested in learning about and teaching biochemistry, animal behavior, and neurobiology.
 He hopes to encourage underrepresented students to find a passion for science and teaching during his time in the BioBUDS program.